sj1999-BIT/tp/docs/UserGuide.md

 ## **FAQ**
 ### About the program
 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains
-       the data of your previous _WedFast_ home folder.
+**A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous _WedFast_ home folder.

 ### About the command
-**Q**: Where can I get the cheatsheet for the command syntax?<br>
+**Q**: Where can I get the cheat sheet for the command syntax?<br>
 **A**: You will be able to get [here](#command-summary).

 {More will be added in the future...}